live-clones/gmsh/contrib/QuadOptimizer/README.md

 The existing per-face cavity cap remains a safeguard.
 Logs distinguish `topology-idle`, `iteration-budget` and `cavity-budget`; an exhausted cap is not convergence.
-`--max-passes 0` skips the rounds, but retains initial smoothing, terminal Winslow and final splitting. `--max-accepted 0` disables topology rewrites, not node smoothing or final validity repair.
+`--max-passes 0` skips the rounds, but retains initial smoothing, terminal Winslow and final split/pair/CAD closure. `--max-accepted 0` disables topology rewrites, not node smoothing or final quad splitting.
 The historical `reachedFixedPoint` result refers to the pre-polish topology stopping condition, not a joint topology/nodal fixed point of the delivered mesh. `terminalWinslowPasses` defaults to four; the standalone switch `--terminal-winslow-passes 0` disables only this polish for isolated tests.